lvh/icecap/doc/intro.md

 ### Exercising a capability

-When the URL is called, the (encoded) capability identifier is extracted and decoded.
+When the URL is called, the (base64url-encoded) capability identifier is extracted and decoded.
 As when creating the capability, the identifier is used to produce the index and capability key.
 The capability is looked up, decrypted and executed.

 # Reliability considerations